Q - Why should I join the UK-SBA?

 A - In these situations, please provide evidence that you are qualified to deliver safeguarding training and whether the training is applicable for the population you serve (e.g., children and/or adults).

 Q - Why do I need to provide evidence of collecting Continuing Professional Development units, CPDs, to my account?

 The UK-SBA hold workshops throughout the year to ensure our members have opportunity to fulfil this commitment.
-By attending one of these workshops you would collect the necessary CPDs for membership.
+By attending these workshops you would collect the necessary CPDs for membership.

 Q - What types of Continuing Professional Development units are applicable to the UK-SBA?